Flower Safety: Which Flowers to Avoid if the Recipient Has Pets

 5. Azaleas and Rhododendrons (Lovely Shrubs, but Highly Toxic)

-- What to Watch For: Vomiting, diarrhea, weakness, drooling, and in severe cases, tremors, seizures, or heart issues.
+• What to watch for: Vomiting, diarrhoea, weakness, drooling, and in severe cases, tremors, seizures, or heart issues.

 6. Oleander (Looks Innocent, but It’s a Big Danger)